kbuffardi/kbuffardi.github.io/README.md

 # Scholar Website

 Academic website to represent teaching, research, and service activities for Professor Dr. Kevin Buffardi.
 The webpage is published on [LearnByFailure.com](https://learnbyfailure.com/)

+## Development

+To launch the development server locally, change directory into `scholar-site/` and run `rpm run dev`

+Open the server on [localhost](http://localhost:3000)